 "This is such a cool point on the Cuyahoga," says Schafer of the unique riparian feature.
 "This was a landscape-changing project.
 We removed 84,000 yards of fill to provide the stream access to flood plane and wetlands.
 We put in 12,000 plants."

-, which started in 2007 and has just wrapped up, included the City of Independence and the Northeast Ohio Regional Sewer District.
+Partners on the project, which started in 2007 and has just wrapped up, included the City of Independence and the Northeast Ohio Regional Sewer District.
 While the space is not currently connected to any other green space, plans to eventually link it to the Towpath in neighboring Cuyahoga Heights and to the West Creek Reservation are in the works.

 Meanwhile, the WCC has set its sites on a project further south that is inching closer and closer to a Towpath connection.